jkugalde/Venturi-flow-sensor/README.md

  <img src="/images/arduinotime.png" width="500">

-The first step is to get the reading from the sensor, which has two analog outputs.
+The first step is to get the reading from the sensor, which has an analog output.
 According to the manufacturer, we can get voltage using the following equation:

 yes